Singularities of the Chern-Ricci flow: Preliminaries

 hence uniformly convergent on every compact subset of $B_{2r}(a_j)\times B_{2r}(a_j)$.
-Since the space of sections of a coherent ideal sheaf is closed under the topology of uniform convergence on compact subsets, the Noetherian property grantees that $U(z,w)\in\mathcal{F}_{k_0}(B_j\times B_j)$.
-Hence, by restricting to the conjugate diagonal $w = \Bar{z}$, we obtain on $B_j$.
-Since all terms $f_{j,m,k}$ have $L^2$-norm equal to 1 with respect to the weight $e^{-2m\f}$ this completes the proof. \end{proof}
+Since the space of sections of a coherent ideal sheaf is closed under the topology of uniform convergence on compact subsets, the Noetherian property guarantees $U(z,w)\in\mathcal{F}_{k_0}(B_j\times B_j)$.
+Restricting to the conjugate diagonal $w = \Bar{z}$, we obtain on $B_j$.
+Since all terms $f_{j,m,k}$ have the $L^2$-norm equal to 1 with respect to the weight $e^{-2m\f}$, this completes the proof. \end{proof}

-Using this one obtains the following lemma which is slightly more general to the one in~{\cite{di2017uniqueness}}.
+Using this, one obtains the following lemma, which is slightly more general than the one in~{\cite{di2017uniqueness}}.

-\begin{lemma} Let $\theta$ be a big form.
+\begin{lemma} Let $\theta$ be a big (1,1) form.
 Assume $\f\in\PSH(X,\theta)$.
 Then for each $\varepsilon>0$ there exist $c(\varepsilon)>0$ and $\psi_\varepsilon\in\PSH(X,\theta)\cap\mathcal{C}^\infty\left(X\setminus (\{\rho=-\infty\}\cup E_{c(\varepsilon)}(\f)) \right)$ such that \end{lemma}

-\begin{proof}The proof is quite close to that of~\cite[Lemma 2.7]{di2017uniqueness}.
-Recall that the bigness of $\theta$ implies that there exists $\rho$ an $\theta$-psh function with singularities and $\sup_X\rho=0$ such that Let $c(\f)$ be the integrability index of $\f$.
-We can assume that $c(\f)<+\infty$, otherwise we are done.
-By Theorem~\ref{thm: dem}, we can find $(\f_m)$ a Demailly's equisinglar approximant of $\f$.
+\begin{proof} The proof is quite close to that of~\cite[Lemma 2.7]{di2017uniqueness}.
+Recall that the bigness of $\theta$ implies that there exists $\rho$ an $\theta$-psh function with analytic singularities and $\sup_X\rho=0$ such that Let $c(\f)$ be the integrability index of $\f$.
+We can assume that $c(\f)<+\infty$; otherwise we are done.
+By Theorem~\ref{thm: dem}, we can find $(\f_m)$ a Demailly's equisingular approximant of $\f$.
 We have that $\f_m$ is smooth in the complement of the analytic subset $E_{1/m}(\f)$ and for $\varepsilon_m>0$ decreasing to zero as $m$ goes to $+\infty$.
-We notice here that the errors $\varepsilon_m>0$ appear in the gluing process; see~\cite{demailly1992regularization} for more details.
+We notice that the errors $\varepsilon_m>0$ appear in the gluing process; see Theorem~\ref{thm: dem}.
 We choose $m=m(\varepsilon)$ to be the smallest positive integer such that

 We now set Thus, we have Holder's inequality ensures that~\eqref{eq: finitemass} holds, noticing that $\rho\leq 0$.
 We easily see that $\psi_\varepsilon$ is smooth in the complement of $\{\rho=-\infty\}\cup E_{c(\varepsilon)}(\f)$ with $c(\varepsilon)=m(\varepsilon)^{-1}$. \end{proof}